 Interesting Facts: Although Pike Place started as a farmer’s market, it now also offers many trinkets, fine art, shows, breweries and dining experiences.

 Some of the vendors worth mentioning at Pike Place: Daily Dozen Donuts; Saffron spice Indian food; Supply The Best dried fruits and veggies; The Urban Garden; Don and Joe's Meats; Arts and Crafts area; Made in Washington stores.

 This 605 ft observation tour is the most visited attraction in Seattle.
 The Needle reopened recently after some major renovations.
-The observation tower commands an amazing 360-degree view of Seattle, the Puget Sound, several lakes, and Mt Rainier.
-It has both outdoors and indoors observation decks.
-A snack shop offers drinks, popcorn and other snacks.
+The observation tower commands an amazing 360-degree view of Seattle, Puget Sound, several lakes, and Mt Rainier.
+It has both outdoor and indoor observation decks.
+A snack shop offers drinks, popcorn, and other snacks.

 Interesting Facts: The Space Needle design was inspired by the Stuttgart Tower in Germany.